codingMustache/codingMustache/README.md

 ## Daily Trivia

-What is the name given to layer 4 of the Open Systems Interconnection (ISO) model?
+Which of the following is NOT a computer science algorithm?
- 1. Transport
+ 1. Bubble Sort
- 2. Data link
+ 2. Merge Sort
- 3. Session
+ 3. Quick Sort
- 4. Network
+ 4. Float Sort

 <details>
   <summary>Answer</summary>
-  Transport
+  Float Sort
 </details>